A Functional Medicine Approach to Weight Loss

 If you’ve tracked your calories and you’re within your recommended ranges, take a look at your ratio of macronutrients – carbohydrates, protein, and fats.
 In the 1980s and 1990s, low-fat diets were all the rage.
 Fat was demonized and blamed for excess weight and health problems.
 We now know how important and beneficial healthy fats are, and the pendulum is swinging back the other way, with low-carbohydrate diets gaining popularity.

-If you need to reduce total calories, you can cut back on (but not eliminate) fat.
-If you don’t do well with carbs, focus on getting them from lower carbohydrate foods, like green vegetables, instead of higher carb food like sweet potatoes.
+If you need to reduce total calories, you can cut back on (not eliminate) fat.
+If you don’t do well with carbs, focus on getting them from lower carbohydrate foods such as green vegetables, instead of higher carb foods such as sweet potatoes.

 3. Swap in a Meal Replacement Shake

 If you’re having trouble figuring out portion sizes, or you really just want to take the guesswork out of some of your meals, consider replacing a meal or two a day with The Myers Way® Paleo Protein shakes.
-These shakes are brand new to my online store, and are approved for all of The Myers Way® protocols, including The Autoimmune Solution.
+These shakes are approved for all of The Myers Way® protocols, including The Autoimmune Solution.

 They are made from pure beef protein that comes from grass-fed, non-GMO cows, free of hormones and antibiotics.
-In addition to protein and amino acids, they contain Vitamins A, B, and D, and come in chocolate and vanilla flavor.
+In addition to protein and amino acids, they contain Vitamins A, B, and D, and come in four delicious varieties: Chocolate, Vanilla, Unflavored, and Mocha Latte.
 Just mix one scoop into 8 ounces of water for a quick and easy breakfast or lunch.

 Remember, my program is called The Myers Way® because it’s about making smart, healthy choices a way of life.
 Health is more than just a number on a scale.
 If you’re feeling good, nourishing your body, and making progress, then you’re on the right track!

-If you’d like some additional support, or an accountability buddy, be sure to join my free, online community forum, and consider booking a Wellness Coaching session with one of my registered dietitians.
+If you’d like some additional support, or an accountability buddy, be sure to join my free online community forum.